VincentTam/vincenttam.github.io/source/_posts/2014-03-01-git-status-of-my-octopress-folder.markdown

 $ git add .
 ```

-It seemed that I had made a mistake.
-Actually, **without adding those
+<del>It seemed that I had made a mistake.</del>  Actually, **without
-modified and untracked files on the stage for commit**, the following
+adding those modified and untracked files on the stage for commit**,
-two commands will do.
+the following two commands will do.

 ```
 $ rake generate